-National guidelines state that, if Thames Valley Police proposes to install additional ANPR cameras, an assessment must be conducted that demonstrates a clear need, taking account of the following factors:
+National guidelines state that, if we propose to install additional ANPR cameras, an assessment must be conducted that demonstrates a clear need, taking account of the following factors:

-Thames Valley Police is also committed to regularly review the location of ANPR cameras, in the context of the above criteria, to make sure that the continued deployment remains justified.
+We're committed to regularly review the location of ANPR cameras, in the context of the above criteria, to ensure that the continued deployment remains justified.
 All reviews will include consideration of the impacts on privacy.

 ANPR and the Freedom of Information Act